eslint/eslint/docs/src/use/configure/plugins.md

 ## Configure Plugins

 ESLint supports the use of third-party plugins.
-Before using a plugin, you have to install it using npm.
+Before using a plugin, you have to install it using npm.5

 To configure plugins inside of a configuration file, use the `plugins` key, which contains a list of plugin names.
 The `eslint-plugin-` prefix can be omitted from the plugin name.